R. C. Williams

 Ralph Chester Williams (July 24, 1888 – December 29, 1984) was an Assistant Surgeon General with the U.S. Public Health Service, with rank of rear admiral.
 He also served as the national president of Tau Kappa Epsilon and Theta Kappa Psi fraternities.

 Early life and education

 Williams was born in Russell County, Alabama, on July 24, 1888, to parents Arthur R. Williams and Susan (Tatum) Williams.
 He graduated from Alabama Polytechnic Institute in Auburn in 1907 with a bachelor of science degree in chemistry and metallurgy.
 He earned his M.D. degree in 1910 from the Medical College of Alabama in Mobile.
-During his medical studies, he was initiated into Iota chapter of Kappa Psi Medical and Pharmaceutical Fraternity on November 7, 1907.
+During his medical studies, he was initiated into Iota chapter of Theta Kappa Psi medical and pharmaceutical fraternity on November 7, 1907.
 Williams married Annie Worrill Perry on February 26, 1913.

 Career

 Williams began his career in private family practice.
 From July 1910 to 1914, Williams was engaged in private practice in Madison and Russell counties in Alabama.
 In early 1914, he joined Alabama State health Department as an epidemiologist.
 He served in that role for almost three years, resigning in October 1916 to prepare for examination for entrance into the U.S. Public Health Service.

 On March 26, 1917, Williams was commissioned as an assistant surgeon in the regular commissioned corps of the U.S. Public Health Service.
 From 1936 to 1942 he was assigned as chief medical officer of the Farm Security Administration.
 In December, 1943, he was appointed Assistant Surgeon General of the U.S. Public Health Service, with rank of rear admiral, in charge of the Bureau of Medical Services.
 In that position, he was in charge of all Public Health Service hospitals.

 Williams authored The United States Public Health Service, 1798–1950, which was published in 1951, the year he retired from the Public Health Service.

 After retiring from the Public Health Service, Williams served for eight years as director of the Division of Hospital Services for the state of Georgia.
 He also taught hospital administration at the University of Georgia campus in Atlanta.